University Union Renovations

 - The first phase of the project (now in progress) entails establishing site utilities, excavation, foundation, steel and elevated slabs.

 - The second phase entails constructing the shell (metal panel, glass, stone), green roof, mechanical and electrical systems, fire protection and interior fit out.
-Construction began in fall 2010 and will be complete in fall 2013.
+Construction began in fall 2010 and will be complete in August 2014.

 - Cost - $30 million